-US\$4-20 trillion per annum is the cost of inaction on biodiversity loss due resource over-exploitation.
+US\$4-20 trillion per annum is the cost of inaction on biodiversity loss due resource over-exploitation.2

 25% of the Earth's ice-free land area

 have been impacted by degradation due to the lack of sustainable land use practices.3

 Few DPI and digital solutions support terrestrial biodiversity.
 Those that do are limited to aggregating data about forest and land use (Global Forest Watch, Environmental Rural Registry).
 They are promoting sustainable land use practices through improved evidence.
 There is potential for DPI to support advisory services and combat poaching.
-By filling data gaps on
+By filling data gaps on poaching - and other illegal activities - DPI can enable pooled data analysis to generate recommendations, alerts and more in real time, by leveraging communities.

-Example of DPI's potential
+- Example of DPI's potential

 GLOBAL FOREST WATCH

-DPI STAGE

-Global Forest Watch (GFW) is a digital system that uses geospatial data to generate near-real-time deforestation alerts.
-It has been adopted across nearly 25 countries, and provides open standards to develop custom applications through APIs.
-6 GFW can realize its potential as DPI by enabling interoperability.
+Global Forest Watch (GFW) is a digital system that uses geospatial data to generate near-real-time deforestation alerts.4 It has been adopted across nearly 25 countries,5 and provides open standards to develop custom applications through APIs.6 GFW can realize its potential as DPI by enabling interoperability.
 Organizations and individuals can use GFW to monitor largescale land use projects, enforce community land rights, defend critical habitats and influence forest policy.5 GFW encourages evidence-driven community action to prevent deforestation by disseminating verified information.
 Members of local communities are trained to identify and control unauthorized deforestation.
 Alerts are shared with communities both digitally and through analog systems where digital penetration and network access are limited.

-decline in deforestation among indigenous groups empowered by GFW's platform, compared with control groups7 Sources: (1) FAO, The State of the World's Forests, 2020; (2) OECD, Biodiversity: Finance and the Economic and Business Case for Action, 2019; (3) IPCC, Special Report On Climate Change and Land; (4) Global Forest Watch, Global Forest Watch, Website; (5) Global Forest Watch, Grants and Economics (6) Global Forest Watch, GFW Tile Cache API; (7) PNAS, Satellite-based deforestation alerts facilitate monitoring in the Peruvian Amazon.
+decline in deforestation among indigenous groups empowered by GFW's platform, compared with control groups7 Sources: (1) FAO, The State of the World's Forests, 2020; (2) OECD, Biodiversity: Finance and the Economic and Business Case for Action, 2019; (3) IPCC, Special Report On Climate Change and Land; (4) Global Forest Watch, Global Forest Watch Website; (5) Global Forest Watch, Grants and Fellowships; (6) Global Forest Watch, GFW Tile Cache API; (7) PNAS, Satellite-based deforestation alerts facilitate monitoring in the Peruvian Amazon, 2021

 Protecting life on land through DIGITAL PUBLIC INFRASTRUCTURE

 Example of DPI'S Potential

 ENVIRONMENTAL RURAL REGISTRY (CAR)

-DPI STAGE